cbailes/awesome-ai-cardiology/README.md

 # awesome-ai-cardiology
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-List of awesome code, papers, and resources for AI/deep learning/machine learning/neural networks applied to cardiology.
+Comprehensive list of awesome code, datasets, papers, and resources for AI/deep learning/machine learning/neural networks applied to cardiology.

 Open access: all rights granted for use and re-use of any kind, by anyone, at no cost, under your choice of either the free MIT License or Creative Commons CC-BY International Public License.